Thailand in talks with Merck for 200,000 courses of anti-COVID-19 pills

 Representatives at Merck's Thailand office were not immediately reachable.

+Daily confirmed COVID-19 cases in Thailand fell below 10,000 on Monday for the first time since mid-July.
+The country has administered 55.5 million doses of COVID-19 vaccines so far, fully inoculating about 31 per cent of the population.

-The US company has said it expects to produce 10 million courses of the treatment by the end of 2021.
-The company has a US government contract to supply 1.7 million courses of molnupiravir at a price of US$700 per course.
+Merck has said it expects to produce 10 million courses of the treatment by the end of 2021.
+It has a US government contract to supply 1.7 million courses of molnupiravir at a price of US$700 per course.

 The company has said it plans a tiered pricing approach based on country income criteria.